beginning of content

 Key facts

-• CMV is a common virus that often doesn’t cause any symptoms, but it can cause health problems for your baby if you catch it for the first time when you’re pregnant.
+• Cytomegalovirus (CMV) is a common virus that often doesn't cause any symptoms, but it can be dangerous for your baby if you catch it during pregnancy.

 • People who have young children or work in childcare centres are at higher risk of catching CMV.

-• Most unborn babies who are infected with CMV won’t have any problems, but some have poor hearing and vision, developmental delay and intellectual disability.
+• Most unborn babies who are infected with CMV won't have any problems, but a very small number will have poor hearing and vision, developmental delay or intellectual disability.

-• The best way to prevent CMV is by good hygiene, especially handwashing after contact with any body fluids.
+• CMV can't be prevented, but the best way to reduce your risk is with good hygiene, especially handwashing after contact with any body fluids.

 What is CMV?

-Cytomegalovirus (CMV) is a virus that is especially common in adolescents and children under 2 years of age.
-It often doesn’t cause any obvious symptoms, so you may not know you’ve been infected.
-About 1 in 2 people have had CMV by the time they become adults.
+Cytomegalovirus (CMV) is a virus that is common in adolescents and children under 2 years of age.
+It often doesn't cause any obvious symptoms, so you may not know you've been infected.
+About half the population have had CMV by age 18 years.

-After you first become infected, CMV stays in your body and becomes inactive.
-It can become active again at times when your immune system is weaker than usual, such as when you’re pregnant.
+After you catch CMV, the virus stays in your body in an inactive form.
+It can become active again when your immune system is weaker than usual, such as when you're pregnant.

-It’s possible for an unborn baby to become infected with CMV.
-This can sometimes cause serious problems.
+It's possible for an unborn baby to become infected with CMV, especially if you are infected for the first time while you are pregnant.
+This can sometimes cause serious problems for your baby.

 How does CMV spread?